Visometry/vlsdk-demo-for-gumprodig/README.md

 Add an entry named `OpenCV_DIR`, set it to the filepath to OpenCV's `build` directory, where its cmake configuration file (`OpenCVConfig.cmake`) is located.

+If you use Visual Studio as Generator (IDE), you can set or modify the default paths in cmake for the license, vl-file, and the test images directory (`VSRUNTIME_VLLICENSEPATH`, `DEFINED VSRUNTIME_VLFILE`,  `VSRUNTIME_IMAGEDIR`).
+This will add them as command argument is Visual Studio's Debugging Environment for convenience.

 Click "Generate"

 <details><Summary> <i>Note for VisionLib Developers</i></Summary>

 If you have built the vlSDK from the repository, make sure that the `vlSDK_DIR` variable points to the `cmake`-subdirectory of your `INSTALL`-ed vlSDK. (see above)

+You can also use the `**TESTING**`-alias for `VSRUNTIME_VLLICENSEPATH` instead of a file path as long as you are in Visometry's VPN.

 </details>

+### Build and Run

+Build and Run `TrackingDemoMain`.
+Running requires three command arguments: vl-file path, image sequence directory, and licence file path.

+When running in VS-IDE those command arguments are set via cmake.
+Modify them either in cmake or in the project-settings of `TrackingDemoMain`.

 ## Tracking configuration